Dóchas members are constantly striving to find new ways to increase their long-term impact.

 Dóchas Checklists, Templates and Other Useful Tools

-- Dóchas Report on a Review of the Annual Reports and Financial Statements of Dochas Members
+- Dóchas Guidelines for Annual Reports and Financial Statements for NGOs (2013)

 - NGO Partner Survey 2010 (Keystone Performance Surveys)

-- Listen first - Practical ways of improving accountabilty for NGO's
+- Listen First: Practical ways of improving accountability for NGOs (Concern and Mango, 2008)

 To find out more details on how to ensure your organisation maintains high standards of excellence please visit our "Standards of Excellence - Codes and Guidelines" section.